What is endometriosis?

-The endometrial tissue outside the uterus builds up each month in response to the normal female hormonal cycle, just like the tissue inside the uterus, and at the end of the cycle it sheds, causing bleeding.
-But the endometrial tissue outside the uterus has no route for elimination, so the shedding can cause internal bleeding, inflammation, and subsequent scar-tissue formation.
+The endometrial tissue outside the uterus builds up each month in response to the normal female hormonal cycle, just like the tissue inside the uterus, and at the end of the cycle it sheds and causes bleeding.
+But the endometrial tissue outside the uterus has no route for elimination, so the shedding can cause internal bleeding, inflammation, and subsequent scar tissue formation.

 This "misplaced" tissue can cause pain, infertility and very heavy periods.
 The pain is usually in the abdomen, lower back or pelvic areas.
 Some women have no symptoms at all.
 Endometriosis can present as different symptoms, and some women have no symptoms at all.
 The best way to know if you have endometriosis is to visit a family practitioner, general internist or more accurately a gynecologist for diagnosis.